CodeMuscle/web-dev-projects/Beats Landing Page/responsive-landing-page-headphones-main/README.md

-#Beats Solo 3 Landing Page 🎧
+# Beats Solo 3 Landing Page 🎧

-### Responsive using ScrollReveal.js and some keyframes 🎧
+### Responsive using ScrollReveal.js and some keyframes

 - Built with HTML, CSS and JS
 - Dark interface.